 LPJ-GUESS is a gap model with the typical successional vegetation changes.
 To even out successional based fluctuations in ecosystem properties and to be able to simulate disturbances most previous applications simulate a certain number of replicate patches per grid cell.
-All patches share the similar climate but potentially differ in their successional stage due to different timing of disturbances and stochastic mortality.
+All patches share the same climate but potentially differ in their successional stage due to different timing of disturbances and stochastic mortality.
 Conceptually, each patch has a size of 1000 m2 but represents an area depending on the resolution of the grid cell.
 Patches have no spatial position with respect to each other and do not interact (Smith et al., 2001).
 In LPJ-GM we reduced the number of patches to one but achieved the representative averaging by using explicitly placed small grid cells instead of statistical units (replicate patches).
 For each large grid cell in the climate grid we simulate a large number of cells of 1km2 area resulting in a more than sufficient averaging of successional stages.
 LPJ-GUESS simulations are typically performed with patch numbers around 10 (e.g. Smith et al., 2001) but depending on the aim of the simulation patch numbers have been increased even to 500 (e.g. Lehsten et al., 2016).
 In our setup even with 50 km corridors LPJ-GM represents a 0.5x0.5 degree cell with 200 simulation cells ranging at the higher end of the patch number per area compared to previous simulations.
 We demonstrate this in Fig. 3 where a single 11 km by 11 km large grid cell is separated in to 11 by 11 smaller grid cells with the same climate.
 The local dynamics and seed production is only simulated along the transects (grey or green cells in left panel of Fig.3).
 As a next step the seed production is interpolated onto all cells for which no local dynamics, was calculated and the seed dispersal is simulated.
 Finally, seedling establishment is simulated, but only in the grid cells on the corridors (more details for the different steps are given below).

 2.3 Migration processes